-Fifth: You can see that even before pressing, the lining is pulling itself under to the inside.
+Fifth: You can see that even before pressing, the lining is pulling itself under to the inside (here's a view before it's turned).
 Press.
 Understitch if needed.
 Your trim job on the lining should eliminate the need for understitching, but it is not always enough.

 Sixth: Hand tack at the underarm to ensure perfect matchup at the seam.
 I don't find it necessary to baste the whole seam, just that junction (and the waist seam and/or midriff junction, if there is one).
-Sew the side seams "all at once"--one continuous stitching line from the lining to the fashion fabric.
 Your hand tack will ensure that the underarm match point doesn't shift.

 If you are inserting the zip into one of the sides, do the hand-tack at

 the back or front and one of the sides, sew one side seam and the back

 or front seam, and then insert the zip into the remaining open seam.

 Seventh, sew the side seams "all at once"--one continuous stitching line from the lining to the fashion fabric.
 Pin and stitch the side seams, from the lower edge of the lining to the lower edge of the fashion fabric.

 And voila!
 A beautifully finished bodice with no* hand-sewing.

 *Ok, you've got me.
 Almost no hand sewing.
 You can skip the hand tack at the underam if a perfectly precise matchup isn't important to you, but it takes about 15 seconds and it's worth it to me.